-MEDA 110 MEDICAL TERMINOLOGY
+MEDA 110 MEDICAL TERMINOLOGY (C-ID HIT 103 X)

 Development of a medical vocabulary that includes medical abbreviations and symbols through the study of the principles of word construction and word analysis, with emphasis on spelling and pronunciation, diagnosis, disease process, pathology and their interrelationship with body systems.
-PREREQ: ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 or 105 on an approved college English Placement Test and other measures as necessary AND READ 836 or ESL 400 with Credit or a grade of "C" or better OR eligibility for 400-level Reading courses on approved college Reading Placement Test and other measures as necessary.
+PREREQ: ENGL 836, and READ 836, or ENGL 847, or ESL 400 or eligibility for ENGL 100 or 105 on the College Placement Test or other multiple measures assessment.
 Transfer: CSU.